robmccormack89/minicart-popup-plugin/README.md

-# Direct to Checkout
+# Minicart & popup modal for Woocommerce

-Allows for an optimized woocommerce chekout experience.
-Dont't forget to disable the basket page in Woocommerce Settings -> Advanced.
+A custom woocommerce minicart with a uikit popup modal.
+Toggle the modal via #MiniCartModal.